As a parent researching never ends and when your little ones start growing up reading the child development stages: Ages 6-12 are important.

 By the age of 10, children may start to show interest in the opposite sex – and having a boyfriend or a girlfriend becomes one of the best ways to impress their friends.
 Some children may also have same-sex crushes.
 This is a normal part of development and doesn’t necessarily mean that they will have choose to have homosexual relationships when they are older.

 By the age of 10, your child is likely to have regular homework and may also be busy with school projects.
 These teach your child how to work independently and improve their problem solving abilities, so although you can offer support and suggestions, it’s best not to offer too much help.

 If they are following the National Curriculum, children will also have the second set of statutory tests at the age of 11.
 Encourage them to set aside time for study and praise their efforts no matter what their results.

 Parents often find it difficult to cope with the way that most 11 or 12 year olds prefer to spend time with their friends rather than their family.
 Bear in mind that at this age it’s very important to fit in, and most children would rather not spend time doing anything that their friends would consider ‘uncool.’
 Try to respect your child’s friendships by allowing them to invite a friend along to family gatherings.

-Many children start to clash with parents as they approach their teens, and this can be hard for parents to accept.
+Many children start to clash with parents during the teen years of the child development stages: Ages 6-12, and this can be hard for parents to accept.
 Bear in mind that this is simply your child’s way of expressing their independence and individuality and try not to take it personally.